CalebMamula/Pi-Tracking/README.md

 It can all be reset by pressing R.

 *There are known bugs, such as the highlighter not showing properly on digit 201.
-401, etc. There could be others as this was just a quick fun thing thrown together in a couple hours.*
+401, etc. There could be others as this was just a quick fun thing thrown together in a couple hours.
+Changing the page size or hitting the full screen button will liekly cause the text to be in incorrect places.*